requarks/changelog-action/README.md

 # Changelog from Conventional Commits - Github Action

-This GitHub Action automatically generates a changelog based on all the [Conventional Commits](https://www.conventionalcommits.org) between the latest tag and the previous tag or beween to given tags.
+This GitHub Action automatically generates a changelog based on all the [Conventional Commits](https://www.conventionalcommits.org) between the latest tag and the previous tag, or beween 2 specific tags.

 ## Features

 - Generates the CHANGELOG changes in Markdown format
 - Turns PR ids into links and add the PR author.
 - Prepends a shortened commit SHA ID to the commit for quick access.
-- `BREAKING CHANGE` notes are added at the bottom of the changelog version along with the related commit.
+- `BREAKING CHANGE` notes are added to the top of the changelog version along with the related commit.
+- Exports changelog to a variable that can used in a subsequent step to create a release changelog.
 - Automatically injects the changes into the CHANGELOG.md file or creates it if it doesn't exist yet. *(optional)*
 - Will not mess up with any header or instructions you already have at the top of your CHANGELOG.md.
 - Will not add duplicate version changes if it already exists in the CHANGELOG.md file.
 - Optionally exclude types from the CHANGELOG. (default: `build,docs,other,style`)

-## Example workflow
+## Example workflow using the latest tag

 ``` yaml
 name: Deploy